rust-stuco/lectures/week12/parallelism.md

   * In this example, the calling thread is the main thread

 <!--
-Speaker note: Ask again what students believe will happen with this program.
+Ask again what students believe will happen with this program.

-Why is it called `join`?
-This comes from the the fork-join model!
+Why do we call it `join`?
+This comes from the "Fork-Join" model of computation.
+You fork off new threads of execution and eventually they are joined back in.
 -->